AndrewJBateman/angular-material-app/README.md

 ## :books: General info

-* Gary Simon tutorial (based on Angular 4) but the app.module.ts, app.component.ts and app.component.html required changes due to changes in Angular 7/8, currently Angular v14
+* Gary Simon tutorial (based on Angular 4) but the app.module.ts, app.component.ts and app.component.html required changes due to changes in Angular 7/8.
 * HTTP request moved to its own service file.
 * Materials modules begin with 'mat' and not 'md'; md has been deprecated.
 * rxjs pipe - map - filter used to limit http response to 10 items using item id - max 5000 items available which takes a while to download.